The Moses Myers House

 Norfolk, Virginia 23510

 Extensive work on the home took place in 2004-2005 with the goal of returning the principal rooms of the first floor and the stair hall to their early 19th-century appearance.
-It is currently home to two special exhibitions for 2013, Adeline's Portal and Classical Traditions, and two permanent exhibitions, one dedicated to Moses Myers, one to Barton Myers.
+It is currently home to a special exhibition, Adeline's Portal, and two permanent exhibitions, one dedicated to Moses Myers, one to Barton Myers.